 1 approach, we allow folks to identify as being trafficked 2 or someone who's involved in survival sex work; right?
-So 3 because they have no other choice, they engage in 4 forced sexual exploitation.
-I can't tell you the numbers 5 off the top of my head, but I can say that depending on 6 who you speak to, right, they might tell you that the 7 severity and time in which they have been exploited may be 8 a one-off or a long period of time, or something that they 9 go back and forth.
+S 3 because they have no other choice, they engage in 4 forced sexual exploitation.
+I can't tell you the numbers 5 off the top of my head, but I can say that depending on 6 who you speak to, right, they might tell you that the 7 severity and time in which they have been exploited may b 8 a one-off or a long period of time, or something that they 9 go back and forth.
 So, between coercion and consent; 10 right?
 I don't have an actual number for you, but it's, I 11 would say, almost everyone on my caseload has some 12 experience of feeling as though they're forced into sexual 13 exploitation.
+14 MS. BETH SYMES: And, of course the reason from police -- I don't know if you were here.